 You Can Read is a literacy campaign with a bold goal: Getting one million more people reading in their community.
 The campaign accomplishes this by partnering with schools to organize reading events in across America.
 These consist of volunteers coming into schools and reading with students.
 This is an essential way to both raise awareness on illiteracy and combat it.

-You Can Read is rolling out initially in Baton Rouge, Louisiana and Los Angeles, California.
+You Can Read has launched in Baton Rouge, Louisiana and will soon launch in Los Angeles, California.

 read & rice